CHARLOTTE WORKERS COMPENSATION LAWYER

 Based in your initial doctor’s evaluation, the insurance company will deny your claim or accept it and create a treatment plan. if they choose to deny it, they must give a detailed explanation to you and the Commission.

 If your claim is denied, you possess the option of filing an appeal with the Industrial Commission.
 The agency will investigate the situation and make a decision to side with you or the employer.
+If you need help with this process, contact our experienced workers compensation lawyer for assistance.

 Common Types of Workers’ Compensation Injuries